-- Allocate funding for faculty research (into their person-specific program)
+- Allocate money toward a faculty member’s research within your department (into their person-specific Program).

 Assignment Journals are not used to: